TFITZ57/Capstone_Project/README.md

 - Allows the bot to operate in an idle state initially, enabling comprehensive market data analysis.
 - Utilizes a powerful algorithmic trading model to generate precise buy, sell, and hold signals.
-- Enables customization of position sizes and enforces a strict 3% risk tolerance to safeguard investments.

 ## Benefits